Child Labor Amendment

-The Child Labor Amendment is a proposed and still-pending amendment to the United States Constitution that would specifically authorize Congress to regulate "labor of persons under eighteen years of age".
+The Child Labor Amendment (CLA) is a proposed and still-pending amendment to the United States Constitution that would specifically authorize Congress to regulate "labor of persons under eighteen years of age".
 The amendment was proposed on June 2, 1924, following Supreme Court rulings in 1918 and 1922 that federal laws regulating and taxing goods produced by employees under the ages of 14 and 16 were unconstitutional.

 The majority of the state legislatures ratified the amendment by the mid-1930s; however, it has not been ratified by the requisite three-fourths of the states according to Article V of the Constitution and none has ratified it since 1937.
 Interest in the amendment waned following the passage of the Fair Labor Standards Act of 1938, which implemented federal regulation of child labor with the Supreme Court's approval in 1941.

 The amendment was itself the subject of a 1939 Supreme Court decision, Coleman v.
 Miller (307 U.S. 433), regarding its putative expiration.
 As Congress did not set a time limit for its ratification, the amendment is still pending before the states.
-Ratification by an additional ten states would be necessary for this amendment to come into force.
+Ratification by an additional 10 states would be necessary for this amendment to come into force.
+In recent years, lawmakers in a handful of states have introduced resolutions to ratify the amendment.

 Text

 Background

-With the Keating–Owen Act of 1916, the United States Congress had attempted to regulate interstate commerce involving goods produced by employees under the ages of 14 or 16, depending on the type of work.
+With the Keating–Owen Act of 1916, Congress had attempted to regulate interstate commerce involving goods produced by employees under the ages of 14 or 16, depending on the type of work.
 The Supreme Court found this law unconstitutional in Hammer v.
 Dagenhart (1918).
 Later that year, Congress attempted to levy a tax on businesses with employees under the ages of 14 or 16 (again depending on the type of work), which was struck down by the Supreme Court in Bailey v.
 Drexel Furniture (1922).
 It became apparent that a constitutional amendment would be necessary for such legislation to overcome the Court's objections.

 Legislative history

 The amendment was offered by Ohio Republican Congressman Israel Moore Foster on April 26, 1924, during the 68th Congress, in the form of House Joint Resolution No. 184.

-House Joint Resolution No. 184 was adopted by the United States House of Representatives on April 26, 1924, with a vote of 297 yeas, 69 nays, 2 absent and 64 not voting.
+House Joint Resolution No. 184 was adopted by the House of Representatives on April 26, 1924, with a vote of 297 yeas, 69 nays, 2 absent and 64 not voting.
 It was then adopted by the Senate on June 2, 1924, with a vote of 61 yeas, 23 nays and 12 not voting.
 And with that, the proposed constitutional amendment was submitted to the state legislatures for ratification pursuant to Article V of the Constitution.

 Ratification history

-Having been approved by Congress, the proposed amendment was sent to the state legislatures for ratification and was ratified by the following states:
+Having been approved by Congress, the proposed amendment was sent to the state legislatures for ratification and was ratified by the following 28 states: